 In the oven

 A trustable quick method for a large batch of peppers.
-The recipe for roasted jalapeno in the oven is simple and straightforward.
-And very safe, nothing can go wrong in between.
+The recipe for roasted jalapeno in the oven is simple.
+And it is very safe; nothing can go wrong in between.

 Step 1.
 Set the oven to 400 degrees.
-Cut the jalapenos into two halves, and arrange evenly in a baking tray.
-Then drizzle a teaspoon of canola oil.
+Cut the jalapenos into two halves and arrange them evenly in a baking tray.
+Then, drizzle a teaspoon of canola oil.

 Step 3.
 Remove it from the oven and seal the tray with an aluminum foil for another 10 minutes.
-This process makes the skin release from its flesh.
+This process causes the skin to release from its flesh.